lucaswerkmeister/javad/README.md

 A short, incomprehensive list of the restrictions that the service imposes upon the Java process:

-- It has a read-only view of the file system, and doesn’t see home directories at all.
+- It has a read-only view of the entire file system, and doesn’t see home directories at all.
 - It can’t access the network.
 - It can’t `write` at all, not even “Hello, World!” to stdout, nor create or remove files or directories.
 - It can’t see any real devices of the system.